 Using a drill bit, drill a hole into the bottom of your side pieces from the inside.
 This will allow the dowel rod to be installed.

-I suggest doing this before installing the side piece.
+I think you should do this before installing the side piece.
 Just be sure the holes are the same distance from the bottom of your side piece and are in alignment.

-If you don’t desire a rod at the bottom, you can skip this step.
+You can skip this step if you don’t desire a rod at the bottom.

 Attach Side Pieces To DIY Plate Rack